Team-SafetyWare/safetyware-api/README.md

-# SW-BackEnd
+# SafetyWare API

-This repository contains the backend for the SafetyWare application.
+This repository contains the API of the SafetyWare application.
 [CLion](https://www.jetbrains.com/clion/) is recommended for development.
 CLI commands are also supported.

 ## Prerequisites